 The fee revenue amounts established in AGDUFA III for FY 2020 and subsequent fiscal years are also subject to adjustment to reflect changes in FDA's workload for the process for the review of abbreviated applications.
-A workload adjustment will be applied to the inflation-adjusted fee revenue amount (section 741(c)(3) of the FD&C Act).

-To apply the workload adjustment, AGDUFA III specifies that FDA shall calculate the weighted average of the change in the total number of each of the four types of applications and submissions specified in the workload adjustment provision: 1) abbreviated applications for generic new animal drugs, 2) manufacturing supplemental abbreviated applications for generic new animal drugs, 3) investigational generic new animal drug study submissions, and 4) investigational generic new animal drug protocol submissions.
+A workload adjustment was applied to the inflation-adjusted fee revenue amount (section 741(c)(3) of the FD&C Act).
+AGDUFA III specifies that FDA shall calculate the weighted average of the change in the total number of each of the four types of applications and submissions specified in the workload adjustment provision: 1) abbreviated applications for generic new animal drugs, 2) manufacturing supplemental abbreviated applications for generic new animal drugs, 3) investigational generic new animal drug study submissions, and 4) investigational generic new animal drug protocol submissions.

-In August 2020, FDA set fees for FY 2021 in accordance with the amounts specified in AGDUFA III (see 85 FR 46647, August 3, 2020).
+In July 2022, FDA set fees for FY 2023 in accordance with the amounts specified in AGDUFA III (see 87 FR 45323, July 28, 2022).
 The fee revenue amount is adjusted each year after FY 2019 to reflect changes in review workload, if applicable.
-For FY 2021, the fee revenue amount was adjusted (increased) by 28.3333 percent to account for increased workload.
+For FY 2023, the fee revenue amount was adjusted (increased) by 77.5221 percent to account for an increased workload.

-Under section 741(c)(3)(B) of the FD&C Act, for FYs 2021 through 2023, if application of the workload adjustment increases the amount of fee revenue established for the fiscal year, as adjusted for inflation, the fee revenue increase will be reduced by the amount of any excess collections for the second preceding fiscal year, up to the amount of the fee revenue increase for workload.
+Under section 741(c)(3)(B) of the FD&C Act, for FYs 2021 through 2023, if application of the workload adjustment increases the amount of fee revenue established for the fiscal year, as adjusted for inflation, the fee revenue increase was to be reduced by the amount of any excess collections for the second preceding fiscal year, up to the amount of the fee revenue increase for workload.
+The fee revenue for 2023 was reduced by \$5,655,218.